 Option 3.
 Export your scribe project to your computer in a location of your choice.
 Click the Export icon (F) and you will see a explorer window (Windows) or finder window (Mac) where you can choose your save location

 This option exports the project as a .scribe file to the computer you are working on.
 Doing this allows you to access the file so you can transfer and open it on a different computer.
-It’s a good idea to save it locally first so you have the latest version in VideoScribe as well.
+Important: You must save the scribe to the base folder (option 1) first, before you export the scribe as a .scribe file.